 In 1921, Miquel Salvadó i Llorens died and bequeathed the Grand Hotel d’Espagne to his nephew, Josep Simón I Salvadó.
 However, Josep Simón was too distracted to operate the business, since his various public responsibilities in his hometown of Puigcerdà often kept him away from Barcelona.
 He appointed Josep Gaspar I Bulbena to be the manager of the establishment in 1927.
 Gaspar subsequently elevated the hotel’s prestige over the next few years, even hosting numerous travelers amid the exciting Barcelona International Exposition.
 Unfortunately, the effects of the Great Depression and Spanish Civil War abruptly ended this period of prosperity, which forced the Grand Hotel d’Espagne to experience years of decline.
 Then, when Josep Simón i Salvadó died in 1939, the hotel passed onto his nephew, Manel Simón i Carrasco, who subsequently sold the structure to La Industrial Hotelera SA.
 It proceeded to heavily modify the building’s historical façade, as Modernisme architecture had become unattractive throughout Barcelona.
 The hotel continued to see its fortunes decline over the following decades, where it faced an uncertain future.
 In 2004, however, Condes Hotels assumed the responsibility of managing the building.
 Inspired to preserve its rich history, the company undertook a comprehensive restoration that sought to thoroughly restore the hotel back to its former glory.
 Thanks to its tireless efforts, the building’s beautiful Modernisme-style architecture once again stood prominently throughout El Raval.
 Operating as the “Hotel España” today, this fantastic historic hotel has been a member of Historic Hotels Worldwide since 2021.

-• About the Location +
+About the Location +

 Barcelona is a historic city with a heritage that harkens back centuries.
 While various surviving historical records have not presented an exact date for the city’s founding, oral tradition has since provided a number of origin stories nonetheless.
 Perhaps the most popular belief is the idea that Barcelona was first developed as a colony by Hamilcar Barca, the father of the great Carthaginian general Hannibal.
 In fact, the tales protest that the word “Barcelona” is an actual adaptation of the Barca family name.
 Nevertheless, archeological evidence has shown that the city grew from a couple of towns set atop two hills: Táber and Montjuïc.
 The community on the crest of the Táber—Barkeno—soon emerged as the dominant one, with its economy fueled by maritime commerce and agriculture.
 But the two settlements were eventually absorbed into the Roman Empire amid the Second Punic War.
-Barcelona soon turned into a Roman frontier outpost, serving primarily as a military camp known as “castrum.”
+Barcelona then turned into a Roman frontier outpost, serving primarily as a military camp known as a “castrum.”
 (The Romans specifically called Barcelona “Barcino,” which scholars accept as the actual source for its modern name.)
-As such, Barcelona featured a sizeable population of legionaries, some of whom occupied a towering fortress on Mont Táber.
+Barcelona thus featured a sizeable population of legionaries, some of whom occupied a towering fortress on Táber.
 Despite its imposing defenses, the city was gradually beset by marauding bands of Germanic tribes over the next few centuries.
-Barcelona was even destroyed briefly during the 3rd century AD, prompting its Roman garrison to create a massive enclosed wall that extended for over a million square feet around the city.
+Barcelona was even destroyed briefly during the 3rd century A.D., prompting its Roman garrison to create a massive, enclosed wall that extended for over a million square feet around the city.

-• About the Architecture +
+About the Architecture +

 The Hotel España exists today as a Cultural Asset of Local Interest in large part because of its connections to the cultural phenomenon and artistic movement known as “Modernisme.”
 The idea of “Modernisme” was born at a time when all of Catalonia was undergoing a significant cultural transformation due to the Industrial Revolution.
 Factories quickly proliferated across the region, making every urban settlement appear devoid of character.
 Furthermore, most of the residential buildings that opened for the new factory workers were often constructed very poorly, leaving the inhabitants to survive in awful living conditions.
 Alarmed, regional architects yearned to create newer structures that could provide a better quality of life for Catalonia’s industrial working class.
 But this desire to craft a new, socially conscious cityscape gradually coalesced with the larger philosophy of “Modernisme,” which called for Catalonians to develop a modern, yet distinctive native identity.